L-mbda/G4/README.md

 And then run the application by running ```python platform.py```

 Thats it!
-You can enjoy the game.
+You can begin setup and other features.